Mohd Arsad Bistari

-Mohd Arsad bin Bistari is a Malaysian politician who has served as the Member of the Sabah State Legislative Assembly (MLA) for Tempasuk since September 2020.
-He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the Gabungan Rakyat Sabah (GRS) coalition and was a former member of the United Malays National Organisation of Sabah (Sabah UMNO), a component party of the Barisan Nasional (BN) coalition.
-He was expelled from Sabah UMNO before joining GAGASAN on 21 February 2023.
+Mohd Arsad bin Bistari (born 19 August 1976) is a Malaysian politician and who has served as the Member of the Sabah State Legislative Assembly (MLA) for Tempasuk since September 2020.
+He is an official member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the Gabungan Rakyat Sabah (GRS) coalition and formerly a member of the United Malays National Organisation of Sabah (Sabah UMNO), a branch of a component party of the Barisan Nasional (BN) coalition.
+He was expelled from Sabah UMNO before joining GAGASAN Party on 21 February 2023.